McGruff the Crime Dog: Crime as a public concern

 The decades prior to McGruff's creation saw an increase in U.S. public concern over crime.
 In the 1960s, a number of riots broke out across the U.S. and numerous public figures were assassinated, including President Kennedy, Martin Luther King Jr., and Malcolm X. Accepting the Republican nomination for president, Barry Goldwater positioned crime as one of the biggest issues facing the nation.
-While Goldwater lost to Lyndon Johnson, the issue of crime did not stop there.
+While Goldwater lost to Lyndon B. Johnson, the issue of crime did not stop there.
 In July 1965, President Johnson formed the President's Commission on Law Enforcement and Administration of Justice to "probe ... fully and deeply into the problems of crime in our nation."

 After two years and $2.5 million, the Commission delivered its report, The Challenge of Crime in a Free Society, in February 1967 which influenced the Crime Control and Safe Streets Act of 1968.
 The act gave $300 million to local police forces for more personnel and equipment.
-With the election of Richard Nixon in 1968, the attempts to control rising crime rates shifted from a social approach—the "War on Poverty"—to a tough on crime approach—the "War on Crime".
-Despite Nixon's attempts (until his resignation in 1973), crime continued to rise from 363.5 crimes per 100,000 people in 1970 to 549.5 in 1979.
+With the election of Richard Nixon in 1968, the attempts to control rising crime rates shifted from a social approach—the "war on poverty"—to a tough on crime approach—the "war on crime".
+Despite Nixon's attempts (until his resignation in 1974), crime continued to rise from 363.5 crimes per 100,000 people in 1970 to 549.5 in 1979.
 The Carter administration took the focus away from crime and onto nuclear arms control and human rights.
 During Carter's presidency, crime continued to be a concern with the "kill for thrill murders" of 1979, when two men killed four people over eight days in Western Pennsylvania.